-Chadwick Boseman Dead at 43: Chris Pratt, Octavia Spencer and More React - E!
+Chadwick Boseman Dead at 43: Black Panther Actor's Marvel Co-Stars and More React - E!
 Online

 Director Jordan Peele was one of the first to react to the news, writing on Twitter, "This is a crushing blow."

-To see how other stars are responding to the Black Panther actor's death continue reading below.
+To see how other stars are responding to the Black Panther star's tragic passing, continue reading below.

-Jake Tapper: "I just heard that Chadwick Boseman died of colon cancer.
-Such horrible news.
-He was such an incredibly talented actor and lovely person.
-He played Jackie Robinson in "42" and we hear this horrible news on Jackie Robinson day.
-So awful.
-Life is short.
-Be kind."
+Angela Bassett: "It was meant to be for Chadwick and me to be connected, for us to be family.
+But what many don't know is our story began long before his historic turn as Black Panther.
+During the premiere party for Black Panther, Chadwick reminded me of something.
+He whispered that when I received my honorary degree from Howard University, his alma mater, he was the student assigned to escort me that day.
+And here we were, years later as friends and colleagues, enjoying the most glorious night ever!
+We'd spent weeks prepping, working, sitting next to each other every morning in makeup chairs, preparing for the day together as mother and son.
+I am honored that we enjoyed that full circle experience.
+This young man's dedication was awe-inspiring, his smile contagious, his talent unreal.
+So I pay tribute to a beautiful spirit, a consummate artist, a soulful brother... 'thou aren't not dead but flown afar...'
+All you possessed, Chadwick, you freely gave.
+Rest now, sweet prince."

+Brie Larson: Chadwick was someone who radiated power and peace.
+Who stood for so much more than himself.
+Who took the time to really see how you were doing and gave words of encouragement when you felt unsure.
+I'm honored to have the memories I have.
+The conversations, the laughter.
+My heart is with you and your family.
+You will be missed and never forgotten.
+Rest in power and peace my friend.

+Chris Evans: "I'm absolutely devastated.
+This is beyond heartbreaking.
+Chadwick was special.
+A true original.
+He was a deeply committed and constantly curious artist.
+Few performers have such power and versatility.
+He had so much amazing work still left to create.
+I'm endlessly grateful for our friendship.
+My thoughts and prayers are with his family.
+Rest in power, King."

+Ava DuVernay: "May you have a beautiful return, King.
+We will miss you so."

 Chris Pratt: "This is such devastating news.
 We're praying for his family.
-The world has lost an immeasurable talent and a great person. "
+The world has lost an immeasurable talent and a great person."

+Denzel Washington: "He was a gentle soul and a brilliant artist, who will stay with us for eternity through his iconic performances over his short yet illustrious career.
+God bless Chadwick Boseman."

+Kate Hudson: "Devastating.
+I have no words, just love and tears at the moment.
+Sending all this love to his family and all the film families that had the pleasure to work alongside this beautiful man.
+Rest my friend."

 Issa Rae: "This broke me."